 We offered disabled children and young people FUN, exciting and challenging activities, supporting and extending their development through play, crafts, dance, drama and sport.

-We provided a wide variety of fun & stimulating activities and opportunities for our deaf young people from all over the West of Scotland, to meet and mix with an age appropriate peer group while their carers enjoyed a break from their caring roles.
+We worked with St Roch’s After School Club to provide a wide variety of fun & stimulating activities and opportunities for our deaf young people, from all over the West of Scotland and beyond.

-For many of our families the clubs provided the only social activity and meaningful peer interaction that the children and young people have, and the only break their carers are able to actually relax and benefit from.
+West Scotland Deaf Children’s Society provides social and emotional support to deaf children, young people and their families.
+For many of our families the clubs provide the only social activity and meaningful peer interaction that the children and young people have, and the only break their carers are able to actually relax and benefit from.

 We provided one hour fully personalised sessions in our state-of-the-art multi-sensory room for young people with disabilities and their carers.
 This was followed by tea/coffee and cake after the session.
 Carers had the choice to stay or how they wanted to spend their time.